 A cosy wood heater warms the entire house and wood is supplied.

-The kitchen is stocked with basic condiments, tea, coffee and a complimentary bottle of Tasmanian Pinot Noir from the owners' winery (if staying for a minimum of 2 nights).
+The kitchen is stocked with basic condiments, tea, coffee and a complimentary bottle of Tasmanian Pinot Noir from the owners' winery.

 ALL PROFITS ARE DONATED TO CHARITY

 tariffs less out-of-pocket expenses, see receipts in visitors' book.